GaleJames-creator/gale-james/tutorials/webhook-creating-your-first.md

 - **A public, secure endpoint** where you want to receive webhook events that can process HTTPS POST requests from the service sending the webhook (e.g., GitHub, Stripe, etc.).

-  **Best Practice**: Use security measures like secret tokens or signature verification to make sure requests are really from the expected service.
+  > **Tip**: Use security measures like secret tokens or signature verification to make sure requests are really from the expected service.

 - **A testing or staging environment** to validate your webhook endpoint before going live.

 ## Step 1: Register a webhook endpoint

-To receive real-time event notifications, register a webhook endpoint.
-Provide a publicly accessible URL, such as `https://www.acme.com/webhooks/payment`.
+To receive real-time event notifications, register a webhook endpoint and provide a publicly accessible URL, such as `https://www.acme.com/webhooks/payment`.
 The service sends event data to this URL when an event occurs.

-Use HTTPS to encrypt data in transit.
+> **Note**: Use HTTPS to encrypt data in transit.
 Protect your endpoint with authentication to prevent unauthorized access.
-Registering your endpoint lets your app update immediately when a payment or refund occurs.

 In the following example, an event is triggered when a payment succeeds (`payment.succeeded`), a payment fails (`payment.failed`), or a refund is issued (`refund.created`).